Kathryn Britton’s Bio

 Kathryn Britton

 Kathryn practices applied positive psychology in as many ways as she can imagine.
 She coaches people through her company, Theano Coaching LLC.
-She received her Associate Coach Credential from the International Coach Federation.
 She speaks to churches and business groups about gratitude, discovering and exercising strengths, resilience, motivation, and other aspects of positive psychology in the workplace.
 She also has her own blog titled Positive Psychology Reflections.

-Kathryn is a member of Minds That Work, a loose collection of consultants and educators working to help small and medium sized businesses find custom strategies to meet their business needs.
-She is also an adjunct instructor at the University of Maryland, co-teaching Project Team Management in the Project Management department in the Clark School of Engineering.
+Kathryn is an adjunct instructor at the University of Maryland, co-teaching Project Team Management in the Project Management department in the Clark School of Engineering.

 Kathryn’s coaching expertise is based on at least 20 years experience mentoring individuals and groups of individuals.
 She came to coaching because it is an ideal profession to apply what she’s learned from people and about positive emotion, resilience, intrinsic motivation, and character strengths to make a positive difference in the world.